agenkit/GHost/setup/basic.md

 > [!Note]
 > At this point, the ssh server isn't accessible from the outside world, on purpose.
-> We'll set it up properly, along with `ufw`, later.
+> We'll set it up properly later, along with `ufw`.